saaslabsco/justcall-dialer-sdk/README.md

-# @justcall/justcall-dialer-sdk
+# JustCall SDK

-This repository contains the TypeScript code for the JustCall Dialer SDK, which allows integration of JustCall's dialer functionality into web applications.
+This repository contains the TypeScript code for the JustCall Dialer SDK, which allows integration of [JustCall](https://justcall.io) dialer functionality into web applications.

-## Getting Started
+## Installation

-To use the JustCall Dialer SDK in your project, follow these steps:

 Install the SDK package using npm, yarn on pnpm: